 What advice would you give graduates wanting to pursue a similar profession?

-Write almost every day.
-Read as often as possible.
 Watch people and truly see your environment.
 Being observant is critical to good writing.

 Get a job where you are out of your depth and the learning curve is steep and then paddle like hell until you’re up to speed.
 Learn from your mistakes.

 A good way to do this is by writing for others not just for yourself.
 Journalism or communications work is a great way to become disciplined.
+Joining a writing group and sharing your work is another excellent way to learn and improve.

 What do you believe Deakin University has shown you/given you as a person?